 - only funded if cost neutral or cost saving

 - recommended for decline.

-- there are 125 applications on our options for investment list for 79 different medicines, vaccines, and related products.
+As of today, there are 109 applications on our Options for Investment list for 75 different medicines, vaccines, and related products.

-- we have added 52 applications to the options for investment list since July 2021 (including 37 medicines, 13 of which were already on the list for other indications)
+- 71 applications have been added to the Options for Investment list (including 49 medicines, 14 of which were already on the list for other indications)

 Recommended for decline

-At the time we published the last Pūahoaho Report in March 2022, Pharmac made the decision to decline 84 funding applications.
+When we published the Pūahoaho Report in March 2022, Pharmac had made the decision to decline 84 funding applications.
 There were 13 other applications which had also been recommended for decline but following consultation we kept these on our ranking lists.

 There are a range of reasons a funding application may be inactive, including:

 - our expert clinical advisors recommended that the funding application be declined